Polypropylene piping for acid waste

 Proxylene qualifies for Underwriters Laboratory certification of V-2 when tested under UL Subject 94 in thickness of .150 and over.
 Based on parameter of ASTM D635, Proxylene also meets established industry criteria for self-extinguishing.
 Proxylene qualifies under ASTM D2843 smoke chamber test with a maximum value of less than 50.
-It also does not contain toxic gases as do PVC and other petroleum-based plastics.
+It also does not contain toxic gases.

 Brownline pipe offers all the advantages of Blueline Proxylene in installations where non-fire retardant materials are acceptable.

 PVDF offers superior chemical resistance to many solvents, acids, bases and halogens.
 It is designed for extra tough applications where plastic may not have been considered before.

 It has been certified to meet ASTM E-84 and UL 723 standards for flame spread and smoke generation.
 The certification means that for the first time PVDF piping systems, when approved, can be used safely in areas such as air plenums where typically local codes have prohibited use of plastic pipe due to fear of fire.

 PVDF is able to maintain much of its strength and chemical resistance within a broad temperature range of -40°F to 285°F.

 Sizes from 1 1/2" to 12" are offered.
 Single wall and double wall configurations are available.
 Molded drainage pattern fittings are also offered.